percona/percona-xtradb-cluster/doc/source/howtos/virt_sandbox.rst

 If you are using |HAProxy| for |MySQL| you can break the privilege system’s host part, because |MySQL| will think that the connections are always coming from the load balancer.
-You can work this around using T-Proxy patches and some `iptables` magic for the backwards connections.
+You can work around this issue by using T-Proxy patches and some
+`iptables` magic for the backwards connections.
 However in the setup described in this how-to this is not an issue, since each application server has it's own
 |HAProxy| instance, each application server connects to 127.0.0.1, so MySQL
 will see that connections are coming from the application servers.
-Just like in the normal case.